 Is My Chest Pain Serious Enough To Go To The ER?

 Chest pain of any kind can understandably be frightening.
 While some episodes of chest pain may be harmless, other times, chest pain may indicate a serious problem that requires almost immediate medical attention.
-The expert team of board-certified ER physicians and professional medical staff at iCare ER & Urgent Care provides prompt diagnosis, effective treatment, and potentially life-saving care for patients experiencing chest pain in Frisco or Fort Worth, TX.
+The expert team of board-certified ER physicians and professional medical staff at iCare ER & Urgent Care provide prompt diagnosis, effective treatment, and potentially life-saving care for patients experiencing chest pain in Frisco or Fort Worth, TX.
 Use this helpful information to better understand what may be causing your symptoms and when it is appropriate to visit an emergency room for chest pain.

 What causes chest pain?